 Andrea Wiethorn is a Production Manager who brings years of off-broadway experience to the off-off broadway scene, and they couldn’t be more thrilled to be at the Flea.
 Andrea loves helping people do their best work and taking care of buildings.
 They are obsessed with finding the best and most efficient solutions to weird problems.

-They have a BFA in Theater from Hope College.
+They have a BA in Theater from Hope College.

 Martin Meccouri is a creative producer who comes to The Flea with over a decade of experience working in the performing arts.
 He has worked in various artistic, programmatic, fundraising, and educational capacities at Fine Arts Center at UMass Amherst, Amherst College, Random Access Theatre Company, La Jolla Playhouse, UCSD (Outstanding Contribution to Undergraduate Instruction in Theatre & Dance Award), The Classical Theatre of Harlem and most recently, Theatre Communications Group.